 - Foreign body removal, biopsy, and lavage

-- Arterial blood gas test, which measures the amount of oxygen and carbon dioxide in your blood.
+This test measures the amount of oxygen and carbon dioxide in your blood.
 This shows how well your lungs absorb oxygen and remove carbon dioxide.

-- Pulmonary function testing, which is a series of tests that helps doctors determine how well your lungs are functioning.
+This is a series of tests that helps doctors determine how well your lungs are functioning.

 Respiratory Therapy Treatments

 Once your condition is diagnosed, we can provide the following cardiopulmonary treatments:

 - Bronchodilator therapy – A medication normally available as an inhaler or nebulizer that helps expand the airway and remove mucus from your lungs.

 - Lung inflation therapy – Normally used after surgery to help patients expand their lungs to prevent complications.